-What You Should Know about the Tax Bill's Employer Tax Credit for Paid Family and Medical Leave
+(Update) What Employers Should Know about the Paid Family and Medical Leave Tax Credit

 The national tax reform package, signed into law by President Trump on Dec.
 22, 2017, includes a provision allowing eligible employers that provide voluntary paid family and medical leave to claim a general business credit equal to as much as 25 percent of the benefit they pay to workers who take time off for reasons which would qualify for leave under the federal Family and Medical Leave Act (FMLA).